 2015 – The charity rebranded as iSightCornwall to reflect the needs of everyone with sight loss whatever their age, circumstance or condition.

-2016 – The iSightCornwall Resource Centre is officially opened by HRH The Duke of Gloucester as we celebrate 160 years.
+2016 – The iSightCornwall Resource Centre was officially opened by HRH The Duke of Gloucester to celebrate 160 years of the charity.

 2017 – Cornwall’s first Eye Clinic Liaison Officer (ECLO) was introduced.